 The retention bonus isn’t the only monetary incentive that can help reduce turnover

-If you’ve decided against implementing retention bonuses for the moment, you’ve got other options.
+If you’ve decided against implementing a retention payment, you’ve got other options.
 It isn’t the only strategy that can help you strengthen your company in times of high turnover — nor is it the only possible monetary incentive.
 Other ways to retain a key employee include:

-- Variable pay — Variable pay includes compensation models like commission, management by objectives (MBOs), and even bonuses.
+• Variable pay — Variable pay includes compensation models like commission, management by objectives (MBOs), and even bonuses.
 Employers that implement variable pay offer their employees a percentage of their salary on top of their base salary.
-But this percentage can change monthly based on their performance and productivity.
+However, this percentage can change monthly based on their performance and productivity.

 Engage & retain your people with Leapsome

 Leapsome helps companies create resilient teams that know their value.
 With integrated insights from performance reviews, competency frameworks, and OKRs, our Compensation module helps you create transparent and equitable compensation structures that boost retention across your organization.
-And our customizable workflows ensure this process is streamlined and scalable.
+Moreover, it integrates Mercer data, which means users have detailed, up-to-date external benchmark figures to inform their internal pay and benefits packages and keep their pay schemes competitive and compliant with pay equity and transparency laws.

 🕘 It’s time to let your employees know how valued they are

-Use Leapsome’s Compensation module to create pay structures and rewards packages that increase employee engagement and retention.
+Use Leapsome Compensation to create pay structures and rewards packages that increase employee engagement and retention.

 👉 Book a demo